-In case if the caller does not remember the PIN or it got compromised then there is an alternative security check that is asked by IVR system such as “Customer’s Date of Birth”, “Account opening date”, “Mother’s maiden name” or “registered email ID” etc.
+In case the caller does not remember the PIN or it got compromised then there is an alternative security check that is asked by the IVR system such as “Customer’s Date of Birth”, “Account opening date”, “Mother’s maiden name” or “registered email ID” etc.

 Also in some of the IVR system, only limited menu options are provided to a customer who has compromised PIN but verified by other options (E.g. Date of Birth).
 For such a customer, in order to get full access to the system, they need to set a PIN using the method available in the application.

 #2) Call Transfer or Call Routing:

-In the IVR system, it is very important to test whether the call in transferred to the correct agent or not.
+In the IVR system, it is very important to test whether the call is transferred to the correct agent or not.
 There are different agents available for different areas and they are experts in their area only.

 For Example, for one IVR system, there are thousands of IVR calls daily for different kind of inquiries, queries/problems, etc., and not necessarily all the problems are resolved by the IVR system.
 Out of those problems, unresolved problems are transferred to the live agent so that the agent can verify their data and resolve the caller’s problem.

-Hence it is necessary to test that when a caller is calling regarding insurance policy problems, then the call should be transferred to the appropriate agent and not to a different department (Example: credit card department).
+Hence it is necessary to test that when a caller is calling regarding insurance policy problems, then the call should be transferred to the appropriate agent and not to a different department (Example: the credit card department).
 If this is not tested thoroughly then it will mess up the entire system.

 #3) Dual-tone Multi-frequency (DTMF) Input: